hensyou/cf-micro-service-architecture/order-service/labs/README.md

 5. Good to have - PostMan, from [Google webstore](https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwi2te35xJLTAhXn3YMKHXJmAogQFggjMAA&url=https%3A%2F%2Fchrome.google.com%2Fwebstore%2Fdetail%2Fpostman%2Ffhbjgbiflinjbdggehcddcbncdddomop%3Fhl%3Den&usg=AFQjCNE_Yq59TT1ZExzJ68FTldg4ho_lGw&sig2=oDm4-jzg6EBrl9oqurNFIQ)

-### Generating the spring boot application
+### Generating the Spring Boot Application
 Go to  [Spring Initializr](http://start.spring.io/) Please read the following instructions before generating the project.
-On the screenshot below there are couple of important points to note
+On the screenshot below there are couple of important points to note:
 * Select Gradle project
-* Do not change the spring boot version (It always defaults to the latest 1.5.2 )
+* Do not change the spring boot version (it always defaults to the latest.
+At the moment of writing, the latest version is 1.5.2 )
 * Search for dependencies, see examples of dependencies on the right side of the screenshot

 Add the dependencies needed for the project like